aficcion/Vinylbe/replit.md

 The system is built on a microservices architecture using FastAPI and Python 3.11.
 Asynchronous communication between services is handled with `httpx`, and `asyncio.gather` is used for parallelizing API calls to minimize latency.
 Shared models are defined in `libs/shared/` to ensure data consistency across services.
 Structured logging with timestamps is implemented for detailed tracking and debugging.

 ### Feature Specifications
-- **Spotify Integration**: Manages OAuth, retrieves user's top tracks and artists across different time periods, and refreshes tokens automatically.
+- **Spotify Integration**: Standard redirect-based OAuth flow (no popups), retrieves user's top tracks and artists across different time periods, refreshes tokens automatically, and provides album streaming links.
-- **Discogs Integration**: Searches for vinyl releases, provides marketplace statistics (prices, availability), converts prices to EUR, and generates sales links using master_id structure (`https://www.discogs.com/sell/list?master_id={id}&currency=EUR&format=Vinyl`), respecting rate limits.
+- **Discogs Integration**: Searches for vinyl releases, retrieves master tracklists with track positions and durations, provides marketplace statistics (prices, availability), converts prices to EUR, and generates sales links using master_id structure (`https://www.discogs.com/sell/list?master_id={id}&currency=EUR&format=Vinyl`), respecting rate limits.
 - **Recommendation Engine**: Scores tracks and artists based on listening frequency and time periods, aggregates albums, filters by track count, and boosts scores for favorite artists.
 - **Pricing Service**: Finds best prices on eBay filtered by EU location (27 countries) with dual-layer filtering (API + client-side validation), currency in EUR, and shipping to Spain.
 Automatically handles eBay API OAuth and provides links to local vinyl stores (Marilians, Bajo el Volcán, Bora Bora, Revolver).
 - **API Gateway**: Acts as a single entry point, orchestrates the recommendation and pricing workflows, proxies Spotify authentication, and performs health checks on all microservices.
-- **Optimized Pricing Flow**: Allows users to manually trigger pricing requests for recommended albums, executing Discogs master link retrieval, eBay, and local store lookups in parallel to achieve 0.5-0.7 second latency.
-Returns direct marketplace link for purchasing vinyl on Discogs.
+- **Optimized Detail Page Flow**: When user clicks an album, the detail page loads instantly and then fetches in parallel: Discogs master link, eBay pricing, local stores (0.5-1s for first three), followed by tracklist fetch using the master_id (additional 0.5-1s).
+Total load time for complete album information: 1-2 seconds.
+Returns Spotify streaming link, complete tracklist, eBay offer, Discogs marketplace link, and local store links.

 ### System Design Choices
 The architecture comprises five independent microservices: `Spotify Service` (port 3000), `Discogs Service` (port 3001), `Recommender Service` (port 3002), `Pricing Service` (port 3003), and `API Gateway` (port 5000).
 This microservices approach ensures scalability, maintainability, and clear separation of concerns.
 The system is designed for a future evolution to a modular monolith with PostgreSQL for persistence and intelligent caching, supporting pre-loaded catalogs and advanced ingestion jobs.